 Most chemotherapy drugs cause side effects.
 Side effects depend on the type and dose of chemotherapy drugs.
 Your specialist may prescribe vitamin B12 injections and low-dose folic acid, which have been shown to reduce the side effects of pemetrexed and cisplatin chemotherapy.
 You will also be given medicines (such as anti-nausea medicine) to help control any side effects that are likely to occur.
 If side effects become too difficult to manage, your oncologist can adjust the dose or type of chemotherapy.

 Common side effects of chemotherapy include:

 - bowel problems (diarrhoea or constipation caused by anti-nausea drugs)

 - sore or dry mouth, or small ulcers in the mouth

 - taste changes and/or loss of appetite

-- increased risk of infection and/or anaemia
+- increased risk of anaemia (low level of red blood cells)

 - reduced kidney function

 - numb or tingling hands or feet (peripheral neuropathy)